Watts-Lab/deliberation-assets/projects/weinstein_listening/disagreeing_dyads/README.md

+# Setup todos:

-- assign to dyads just in the order that they arrive
+- [ ] assign to dyads just in the order that they arrive
-- assign to topics based on the max disagreement
+- [ ] assign to topics based on the max disagreement
+- [ ] have a fallback condition based on time in lobby?
+Need to trigger dispatch again?